singular-gpispace/framework/README.md

 For more information, see the webpage of the [Singular/GPI-Space Framework](https://www.mathematik.uni-kl.de/~boehm/singulargpispace/).

-With an [open source version of GPI-Space](https://github.com/cc-hpc-itwm/gpispace) now available, this repository is the ongoing effort to make our code publicly available, this being the first version and part of the code.
-It contains basic infrastructure and, as an example, the code to test smoothness of algebraic varieties.
+With an [open source version of GPI-Space](https://github.com/cc-hpc-itwm/gpispace) now available, this repository is the ongoing effort to make our code publicly available, this being the second main version and part of the code.
+It contains basic infrastructure and, as an example, the code to test smoothness of algebraic varieties and convenient predefined workflows for wait all and wait first algorithmic structures.

 For details on the smoothness test, please refer to the papers [Towards Massively Parallel Computations in Algebraic Geometry](https://link.springer.com/article/10.1007/s10208-020-09464-x), Found.
 Comput.
 Math.
 (2020).

 If you use the Singular/GPI-Space framework, please cite the paper